-Office of Admissions Reinhardt University 7300 Reinhardt Circle Waleska, GA 30183
+Office of Admissions Reinhardt University 7300 Reinhardt Circle Waleska, GA 30183 PHONE: 770-720-5526 e-mail: admissions@reinhardt.edu

-The Graduate Admission Application form-complete and submit the Online Application for Admission
+• The Graduate Admission Application form-complete and submit the Online Application for Admission

 • Submit official transcripts from all institutions attended; proof of a baccalaureate degree from a regionally accredited institution should be on one transcript.
 If a transcript includes any graduate classes, the applicant should have left the graduate program in good standing.